DelaDoreen/JOMACS-Terraform-Project/README.md

    b.
 Once there you should see on the left a button labeled "Secret and Variables", click on that.
 From that dropdown menu, click on the "Actions" button.

    c.
-From the Actions panel that would open, click on the "New repository secret" button located on the right hand corner.
+From the Actions panel that would open, click on the "New repository secret" button located on the right-hand corner.

    d.
 Add your AWS_SECRET_ACCESS_KEY and click the "Add secret" button.